 Dubrovnik City Walls: All you have to know!

-The City Walls of Dubrovnik are undoubtedly the most imposing attraction of the Dalmatian coastal city and its landmark at the same time.
-Moreover, it is one of the most beautiful and best-preserved city walls in Europe!
-Together with the historical old town, this gigantic wall from the Middle Ages is on the UNESCO World Heritage List, and thus a visit to this fortress should not be missed on any trip to Dubrovnik.
+The city walls of Dubrovnik are undoubtedly the highlights of the coastal city.
+With its imposing architecture and rich history, a visit to this landmark is one of the ultimate best things to do in Dubrovnik.
+It is also one of the most beautiful and best-preserved city walls in the whole of Europe!
+Together with the historic old town, this gigantic, almost 2-kilometre-long wall from the Middle Ages is on the UNESCO World Heritage List, so a visit to this fortress should not be missed on any trip to Dubrovnik.

 In this travel guide, we give you all the important information about the Dubrovnik City Walls.
 We also show you amazing pictures, give you exclusive tips on how to save money and tell you what to expect during a Dubrovnik Wall walk.